Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 But trust me: trial, error, and content experiments are key to being ahead of the curve and having a stronger strategy.

 Not sure where to start?
-Here’s a couple of ideas you can try out this month:
+Here are a couple of ideas you can try out this month:

 #2: Experiment with video types like Instagram Stories, Instagram Reels, and IGTV.
 Some brands work well with long-form content on IGTV, while others still favor the short and snappy clips.
 Try something outside of your norm.